-To keep students informed of happenings within the University, a bi-weekly Newsletter is published containing information on University news, student events, administration information.
+To keep students informed of happenings within the University, a monthly newsletter is published containing information on University news, student events, administration information.
 This serves to keep students informed and engaged, while furthering the notion of a unified community within the University.

-28. Student Councils Policy
+Student Councils Policy

-28.1.
 Article 1 - Definition of the Student Councils